packapotatoes/artifact/README.md

 - The Artifact Documentation (located in `docs/`) except the logo in `docs/logo`
 - The [Artifact Wiki](https://github.com/vitiral/artifact/wiki)
 - Any file or data created by any artifact command, including:
-    - documents created by `art init`
+    - Documents created by `art init`
-    - documents created by `art tutorial`
+    - Documents created by `art tutorial`
-    - compiled html/css/json files created by `art export`
+    - Compiled html/css/json files created by `art export`

 The artifact logo (named Tula) is licensed under Creative Commons Attribution-ShareAlike (`CC BY-SA`) and can be used by the artifact project for any purpose without needing additional attribution.
 The artifact logo is located in `docs/logo` and was originally created by [packapotatoes](https://github.com/packapotatoes).

 The artifact source code (located in `src/` and `web-ui/src`) are licensed under